Peter Jones (Australian rules footballer): Career at Carlton

-He won Carlton's Best and fairest award, the John Nicholls Medal in 1978, and the Best Clubman Award, the B.J.
+He won Carlton's Best and Fairest Award, the John Nicholls Medal in 1978, and the Best Clubman Award, the B.J.
 Deacon Memorial Trophy in 1978.

-He played Interstate Football for Victoria in 1977, making him one of a small select group who have played for more than one State.
+Jones played interstate football for Victoria in 1977, making him one of a small select group who have played for more than one state.

 He was selected in the Tasmanian Team of the Century, as well as the North Hobart Football Club's Team of the Century.

 Coaching

 In 1980, following the dispute at the end of the 1979, which saw the then Carlton coach Alex Jesaulenko resign in sympathy with the sacking of then Carlton President George Harris, Carlton appointed Jones as senior coach.

 Although the team performed well during the regular season in round one of 1980, Jones' first match as senior coach, Carlton soundly beat the highly favoured Collingwood, at Victoria Park 19.18 (132) to 13.16 (94) and reached the semi-finals.
 However, its performance in the final series was far below of what was required by the club and, so, after interviews were held with Jones, Ron Barassi, and David Parkin, Carlton chose to appoint Parkin in place of Jones.
 Jones was therefore sacked as Carlton Football Club senior coach after just one season.

 Jones held no grudge, and served for many years on the Carlton Committee.